HarryBrakowski/idn/readme.md

 pip install -r requirements.txt

 # Start the backend server
-python app.py
+setx INITIALIZE_DATA 1 # optional, to initialize the model with test data python app.py
 ```
 The Flask server will start and listen on http://127.0.0.1:5000 by default.